nus-cs2103/nus-se-pr-bot/README.md

 Interval polling on the other hand would require the bot to request information periodically from Github through their API resources.
 Authentication is handled by giving the bot access to a Github account which has read/write access to all the repositories it processes.
 However, the bot has to determine which pieces of information are new and which were previously processed.
 This can be seen as a pull model.

-In our case, CS2103 PR Bot employs the interval polling method to retrieve pull requests' information from Github on those repositories that the bot is watching.
-The bot is currently registered on Github with the handle [nus-cs2103-bot](https://github.com/nus-cs2103-bot).
+In our case, NUS SE PR Bot employs the interval polling method to retrieve pull requests' information from Github on those repositories that the bot is watching.
+The bot is currently registered on Github with the handle [nus-se-pr-bot](https://github.com/nus-se-pr-bot).
 All comments sent from the bot will be shown from that account.
 The authentication details of the account are currently with Prof Damith and a Github authentication token (env variable `GITHUB_TOKEN`) is used for automated access to Github.
 By default, the bot will poll Github every `10 mins`.

 ## Components